Environment

 GOALS AND RESULTS

-Each business unit sets its own long-term and short-term goals, based on the materiality analyses.
+Based on the materiality analyses, each business unit sets its own long-term and short-term goals.
 The environmental goals applying to all business units are to minimise greenhouse gas emissions and improve energy efficiency.

 Risks

-Stena has well-established sustainability risk analysis.
-These are conducted by each business unit on an annual basis and reported to the central sustainability department.
+All business units annually analyse and report their risks to Stena AB.
 Below is a summary of the business unit’s most significant risks in the area of Environment.

 THE UN SUSTAINABLE DEVELOPMENT GOALS